 Hobbies & Lifestyle

-I love to write, knit, cook, bake, run, walk, hike, bike, garden, and do yoga.
+I love to write, knit, cook, bake, run, walk, hike, bike, garden, draw, paint, craft and do yoga.
 I enjoy many other things, but these few sum it up.

-I love being creative and creating experiences for others, be it through tastes in food, stimulating the brain in writing, creating a mind-body-spirit connection in teaching yoga, or visually creating a beach vacation experience through our second home in Branford.
+I love being creative and creating experiences for others, be it through tastes in food, stimulating the brain in writing, creating a mind-body-spirit connection in teaching yoga, or visually creating an experience through art.

 Oh & how can I forget?
 I LOVE LoVe love to travel!
 Anywhere, anytime.
 I just adore seeing new places, people, cultures, foods & things!
 It’s intoxicating.